 Don't be a smart-ass and think that you always know the right answer.
 Instead, allow that you both work out the proper solution TOGETHER.

 See a conversation like a brainstorming session rather than an exchange of arguments.

-Acquiring good conversation skills is the best relationship advice I can give you, because no matter how big the differences and incompatibilities are, good conversation skills can often prevent the worst from happening.
+Acquiring good conversational skills is the best relationship advice I can give you, because no matter how big the differences and incompatibilities are, good conversation skills can often prevent the worst from happening.

 This is what I recommend:

 Set a fixed appointment every week for one hour when you and your partner do nothing but talk.

-After 30 minutes, engage into an open conversation.
+After 30 minutes, engage in an open conversation.

 Do this every week at the same time!